Joints & Mobility

 Dehydration in the summer is a common cause of joint pain as the body’s need for fluids becomes greater as we sweat more in the heat.
 I know it’s stating the obvious, but water really is a key ingredient in allowing the body to function properly, especially joints.

 All this means that when the body becomes dehydrated, joint comfort suffers.
-Twin this with rock-hard, dried-out summer-drought turnout and you’ve got concussive impact as well.
+Pair that with sun-baked turnout fields and concrete-hard ground, and you’ve got a recipe for concussive stress on hooves, legs, and joints.

 Clicky joints?
 Don't panic ...